Pancreas: Variation

 The size of the pancreas varies considerably.
 Several anatomical variations exist, relating to the embryological development of the two pancreatic buds.
 The pancreas develops from these buds on either side of the duodenum.
 The ventral bud rotates to lie next to the dorsal bud, eventually fusing.
 In about 10% of adults, an accessory pancreatic duct may be present if the main duct of the dorsal bud of the pancreas does not regress; this duct opens into the minor duodenal papilla.
 If the two buds themselves, each having a duct, do not fuse, a pancreas may exist with two separate ducts, a condition known as a pancreas divisum.
 This condition has no physiologic consequence.
-If the ventral bud does not fully rotate, an annular pancreas may exist, where part or all of the duodenum is encircled by the pancreas.
+If the ventral bud does not fully rotate, an annular pancreas may exist, where the pancreas encircles part or all of the duodenum.
 This may be associated with duodenal atresia.

 Gene and protein expression

-10,000 protein coding genes (~50% of all human genes) are expressed in the normal human pancreas.
+10,000 protein-coding genes (~50% of all human genes) are expressed in the normal human pancreas.
 Less than 100 of these genes are specifically expressed in the pancreas.
 Similar to the salivary glands, most pancreas-specific genes encode for secreted proteins.
 Corresponding pancreas-specific proteins are either expressed in the exocrine cellular compartment and have functions related to digestion or food uptake such as digestive chymotrypsinogen enzymes and pancreatic lipase PNLIP, or are expressed in the various cells of the endocrine pancreatic islets and have functions related to secreted hormones such as insulin, glucagon, somatostatin and pancreatic polypeptide.

 Development

 The pancreas originates from the foregut, a precursor tube to part of the digestive tract, as a dorsal and ventral bud.
-As it develops, the ventral bud rotates to the other side and the two buds fuse together.
+As it develops, the ventral bud rotates to the other side, and the two buds fuse.

 The pancreas forms during development from two pancreatic buds that arise from the duodenal part of the foregut, an embryonic tube that is a precursor to the gastrointestinal tract.
 It is of endodermal origin.
 Pancreatic development begins with the formation of a dorsal and ventral pancreatic bud.
 Each joins with the foregut through a duct.
 The dorsal pancreatic bud forms the neck, body, and tail of the developed pancreas, and the ventral pancreatic bud forms the head and uncinate process.

-The definitive pancreas results from rotation of the ventral bud and the fusion of the two buds.
+The definitive pancreas results from the rotation of the ventral bud and the fusion of the two buds.
 During development, the duodenum rotates to the right, and the ventral bud rotates with it, moving to a position that becomes more dorsal.
-Upon reaching its final destination, the ventral pancreatic bud is below the larger dorsal bud, and eventually fuses with it.
+Upon reaching its final destination, the ventral pancreatic bud is below the larger dorsal bud and eventually fuses with it.
 At this point of fusion, the main ducts of the ventral and dorsal pancreatic buds fuse, forming the main pancreatic duct.
 Usually, the duct of the dorsal bud regresses, leaving the main pancreatic duct.